craicrai/data-science-discussions/data_science_as_culture.md

 bibliography: data_science.bib
 ---

-# What is data science?
+# The origins of data science

 The fathers of data science are the statisticians John Tukey (see
 @tukey1962future, @donoho201550) and Leo Breimam [@breiman2001statistical].